 After that, explain what you will bring to the table.
 State your objectives, the services you are prepared to provide, and the measurable goals.

 Pro-tip: If you have faced similar situations as the client in the past, be sure to mention it.
-Such personal anecdotes highlight your familiarity with the circumstances — the challenges and demands inherent to it.
+Personal anecdotes highlight your familiarity with the circumstances — the challenges and demands inherent to it.
 Also, it makes you more relatable.

 3. Plan of action